arthuryxt/acfs/README.txt

    Now ACF can include pre-defined circRNA annotations from a bed6 or bed12 file (and their authenticity will be checked, so please adjust (minJump, maxJump, minSplicingScore) accordingly ).
    This way, you can both predict novel circRNAs in your data and estimate the abundance of annotated circRNAs.
 Update on 2015-08-11 :
-   Corrected Tutorial section in README, thanks to Zol.
+   Corrected the Tutorial section in README, thanks to Zol.
 Update on 2015-08-20 :
-   Add support for paired-end reads.
+   Added support for paired-end reads.
+Update on 2015-09-17 :
+   Added a small real-world example.
+Expecting a much faster standalone version soon...
 ========== Change Log ==========